grajie/grajie/README.md

 - 👋 Hello!
 Rajie here, a highly motivated experienced Computer Engineering Graduate, passionate about data analysis and visualization,

-- 🌱 What I’m currently doing ...Cleaning and Exploring various free public data sets with Mysql and MS Excel  and creating interactive dashboards and visualizations with Tableau
+- 🌱 What I’m currently doing ...Cleaning and Exploring various free public data sets with SQL and MS Excel  and creating interactive dashboards and visualizations with Tableau

 - 👀 I’m interested in ...
 Data Analysis and  Data Visualization